valera-asyao/Tomatize/README.en.md

 * [***Русская версия***](README.md)

-**Tomatize** is a habit tracker app with Tamagotchi-style gameplay.
+**Tomatize** is a modern Android habit tracker with Tamagotchi elements that turns self-improvement into an engaging game.

-## 📲 Description
+## 📲 Description and Features

-- Helps you track good and bad habits in a game-like format: take care of a virtual pet by keeping up with your habits.
+- **Habit Gamification**: Helps you track good and bad habits in a game-like format.
+Take care of your virtual pet — Little Tomato — by completing tasks in real life.
+- **Accessory Shop**: Earn in-game currency and buy cool items for your pet (hats, glasses, and other accessories).
+- **Detailed Statistics**: Track your progress with dedicated screens.
+Visual charts, completion calendars, and streak history help you stay motivated.
-- Earn daily rewards for consistent habit tracking (Daily Reward).
+- **Reward System**: Earn daily rewards for consistent habit tracking and app usage.
-- When creating this project, we were inspired by services like **Habitica**, **Pou**, and **TikTok** (regarding gamification and visual style).
+- **Inspiration**: This project was inspired by services like **Habitica**, **Pou**, and **TikTok** (in terms of gamification and visual approach).
-- Each habit has its own progress; maintaining the pet is only possible by following your chosen habits.
+- **Growth**: Each habit has its own progress, and your pet's development depends entirely on following your chosen habits.

 ## Meet our mascot - Little Tomato!